lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Don't**s (three of them in a row – spot them all): `let scoreTable : [String: Int] = [ : ]`

-The ampersand in composition statements (`Codable & Encodable`) is surrounded by spaces too.
+Surround the ampersand in composition statements (`Codable & Encodable`) by spaces too.

 **Operators**